PeteyLumpkins/Top5Lister/README.md

 # The Top5Lister
 Welcome to my Top5Lister application.
 Besides being my final project for my fundamentals of software engineering course, The Top5Lister is my first attempt at designing and implementing a full-stack web application using React, Express, Node, and MongoDB.
 It's far from perfect, but it's mine.
+There are actually some bits and pieces of code from our professor in here, but roughly 95% of the code is mine.

 ### About
 The Top5Lister is, more or less, a social media application (with a few gimmicks).
 The app essentially allows for users to create and share lists of top-5-items with other users.